gtonkinhill/tracs/docs/README.md

 ### Metagenomic

-For the matagenomics example, we consider a pair of simulated human gut microbiome samples.
-The simulated proportions for each species and the respective SNP distances is provided in the `simulated_proportions.csv` file.
+For the metagenomics example, we consider a pair of simulated human gut microbiome samples.
+The simulated proportions for each species and the respective SNP distances are provided in the `simulated_proportions.csv` file.

 #### Align